-PO16 Implement circular economy principles of 'Reduce, Reuse and Recycle' throughout all lifecycle stages of the development.
-PO17 Establish targets for resource recovery, re-use and recycling of waste in all stages of the development including construction and operation.
-PO18 Implement innovative waste management storage and collection systems that are healthy, efficient and minimises disruption to amenity.
-PO19 Utilise sustainable energy, water and waste systems to encourage a circular economy that improves efficiency and results in low-carbon developments.
+PO17 Implement circular economy principles as set out in the NSW Circular Economy Policy Statement throughout all lifecycle stages of the development.
+PO18 Implement resource recovery, re-use and recycling of waste in all stages of the development including construction and operation.
+PO19 Implement innovative waste management storage and collection systems that are healthy, efficient and minimises disruption to amenity.
+PO20 Utilise sustainable energy, water and waste systems to encourage a circular economy that improves efficiency and results in low-carbon developments.